Wassimply/DataShield/README.md

 Technologies

-DataShield is currently morphing into a website built using AngularJS, Bootstrap, R and Gulp as a build system on top of Node.js.
+DataShield is currently morphing into a website built using AngularJS, Bootstrap, R , 3jsand Gulp as a build system on top of Node.js.
 An iOS app is also in the works, and will also be built on top of AngularJS using Cordova and Ionic as a bridge to native APIs.
 Proud to support open source!

  Mission